-The Steiner curriculum is non-denominational and respects the individual beliefs of families.
+The Waldorf curriculum is non-denominational and respects the individual beliefs of families.
 Children of any ethnic or religious background are welcomed to our kindergarten.

 Seasonal festivals serve to connect humanity with the rhythms of nature and the cosmos.
 Festivals at our kindergarten are now part of the annual tradition and are looked forward to by the children, parents and teachers every year.